webplatform/docs/javascript/index.md

 <div class='note'>This page is the root of our brand new import [[WPD:Projects/javascript|JavaScript Project]]</div>

 {{Languages}}

-=JavaScript=

-==Summary==

-JavaScript is the scripting language of the Web, enabling us to implement all kinds of powerful dynamic features.

-The usage of JavaScript is not limited inside browsers.
-You can use it in server and console environments with [http://nodejs.org Node.js] or [https://developer.mozilla.org/en-US/docs/Rhino Rhino].

-Note: If you are completely new to web development, you may want to review [http://www.afterhoursprogramming.com/tutorial/JavaScript/Overview/ JavaScript Beginner Tutorials].

 ==In This Section==
 ; Version Information: Provides a list of JavaScript language features and the Internet Explorer versions in which they were introduced.